monday.com (NASDAQ:MNDY) Now Covered by JPMorgan Chase & Co.

-JPMorgan Chase & Co. assumed coverage on shares of monday.com (NASDAQ:MNDY) in a research report sent to investors on Tuesday, Analyst Price Targets reports.
-The brokerage issued a neutral rating and a $245.00 target price on the stock.
+Equities researchers at JPMorgan Chase & Co. assumed coverage on shares of monday.com (NASDAQ:MNDY) in a report issued on Tuesday, Price Targets.com reports.
+The firm set a “neutral” rating and a $245.00 price target on the stock.
+JPMorgan Chase & Co.‘s target price would indicate a potential upside of 13.66% from the stock’s current price.

-MNDY has been the subject of a number of other reports.
-Oppenheimer assumed coverage on monday.com in a report on Monday.
-They set an outperform rating and a $260.00 price objective for the company.
-Needham & Company LLC assumed coverage on monday.com in a research note on Tuesday.
-They issued a buy rating and a $265.00 target price for the company.
-Jefferies Financial Group assumed coverage on monday.com in a research report on Tuesday.
-They issued a hold rating and a $240.00 price objective for the company.
-Piper Sandler assumed coverage on monday.com in a research report on Tuesday.
-They issued an overweight rating and a $260.00 price objective for the company.
-Finally, Berenberg Bank assumed coverage on monday.com in a research report on Wednesday, June 23rd.
-They issued a buy rating and a $280.00 price objective for the company.
-Two equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company. monday.com has a consensus rating of Buy and a consensus price target of $263.33.
+MNDY has been the topic of several other research reports.
+Oppenheimer began coverage on monday.com in a report on Monday.
+They set an “outperform” rating and a $260.00 price target on the stock.
+Canaccord Genuity began coverage on monday.com in a report on Tuesday.
+They set a “buy” rating and a $275.00 price target on the stock.
+Jefferies Financial Group began coverage on monday.com in a report on Tuesday.
+They set a “hold” rating and a $240.00 price target on the stock.
+William Blair began coverage on monday.com in a research note on Tuesday.
+They issued an “outperform” rating on the stock.
+Finally, Piper Sandler began coverage on monday.com in a research note on Tuesday.
+They issued an “overweight” rating and a $260.00 target price on the stock.
+Two investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $263.33.

 monday.com Ltd. develops and markets a team management platform for organizations and businesses.
 The company provides an online project management tool for topic based internal company communication and information sharing.
 It serves academic institutions, manufacturing companies, and the hospitality industry.